EthicalSource/contributor_covenant/README.md

 Contributor Covenant
 ====================

-The most popular code of conduct for open source projects with over 100,000 adoptions.
+The most popular code of conduct for open-source projects with over 100,000 adoptions.

 ## Project Home Page